adobe-type-tools/afdko/docs/FDK_Build_Notes.md

 Note that unless you are using macOS or Windows you must have `libuuid` and its header files installed in order to build `makeotfexe`.
 These will typically be part of a package named `uuid-dev`, `libuuid-devel`, or `util-linux-libs`. (`libuuid` is a dependency of the Antlr 4 Cpp runtime, which is built by `cmake/ExternalAntlr4Cpp.cmake`.
 If you have build trouble after installing the library the [Antlr 4 Cpp runtime documentation](https://github.com/antlr/antlr4/tree/master/runtime/Cpp) may help.)

+In addition, the AFDKO uses the libxml2 library.
+On macOS and Linux, it will typically find the package.
+However, if it cannot find libxml2 (such as on Windows), libxml2 will be built by `cmake/ExternalAntlr4Cpp.cmake`.

 If the build is successful each program (e.g. makeotfexe) will be built as `build/bin/[program]`.
 If you would like to install them in `/usr/local/bin` you can then run `cmake --build build -- install`.

 ### Noted CMake options